IMPORTANT WARNING:

 How should this medicine be used?

-Butorphanol injection comes as a liquid to be injected into a muscle or vein.
-When butorphanol injection is used to relieve pain, it is usually given once every 3 to 4 hours as needed.
-When butorphanol injection is used to relieve pain during surgery, it may be given 60 to 90 minutes before surgery and then as needed during the surgery.
-When butorphanol injection is used to relieve pain during labor, it may be given once every 4 hours but should not be given less than 4 hours before delivery is expected.
+Butorphanol injection comes as a solution (liquid) to be injected into a muscle or vein.
+Inject to relieve pain once every 3 to 4 hours as needed.
+Give 60 to 90 minutes before surgery and then as needed during the surgery.
+Give to relieve pain during labor once every 4 hours, but do not give less than 4 hours before delivery is expected.

 If you have been told to use butorphanol injection at home, do not stop using the medication without talking to your doctor.
 If you suddenly stop using butorphanol injection, you may experience withdrawal symptoms such as nervousness, agitation, shakiness, diarrhea, chills, sweats, difficulty falling asleep or staying asleep, confusion, loss of coordination, or hallucinations (seeing things or hearing voices that do not exist).
 Your doctor will probably decrease your dose gradually.